fullstack-development/web3-roadmap/defi/defi.md

 * What is DEFI?
 * What are the problems with traditional finanсial system?
 * What is the goal of DEFI?
-* What are the challenges facing DEFI?
+* What challenges is DEFI facing?
-* What are categories of products in DEFI do you know?
+* What categories of products in DEFI do you know?
 * What is TVL?
-Why it is important metric for DEFI?
+Why is it an important metric for DEFI?

 ## Tasks: